smbutterfield/ibmt17-18/_02-int-scales-keys/b3-tx-scales.md

 ## Class discussion

 To begin our discussion, I asked for definitions of music.
-The first definition offered was
+The first definition offered was:

 > Music is organized sound.